How to customize the password complexity message for domain users

 There are ways that developers can extend Active Directory, such as writing Password filter .dlls for expanding features to customize password filters.
 However, in general, organizations will have a much better experience from leveraging third-party tools for full control over password policies in the environment.
 Specops Password Policy provides a fully-featured solution that allows companies to enforce a very robust Active Directory Password Policy for their environment.
 Among the capabilities offered, Specops Password Policy enables businesses to provide detailed password feedback to end-users.

 Other great features provided by Specops Password Policy include the following:

 - Easy creation and enforcement of custom password dictionaries to filter passwords

-- Complexity-based password aging – You can base password aging intervals on the complexity of the end-user password.
+- Length-based password aging – You can base password aging intervals on the length of the end-user password.
 If a user chooses a password that meets the minimum requirements, you can have those passwords age out sooner than complex passwords.

-The password feedback capabilities of the Specops Password Policy allow organizations to help end-users with the existing password policy requirements.
-As mentioned earlier, this also helps to ease the burden on the helpdesk as end-users are not left guessing the password requirements to satisfy password creation requirements.
-Below is a screenshot of what an end-user sees as a result of Specops Password Policy password complexity message.
+The password feedback capabilities of the Specops Password Policy client allow organizations to help end-users with the existing password policy requirements.
+As mentioned earlier, this also helps to ease the burden on the helpdesk as end-users are not left guessing the password rules to satisfy password creation requirements.
+Below is a screenshot of what an end-user sees as a result of the Specops Password Policy password client.
 As you can see, with Specops Password Policy, the user will note the specific requirements contained in the policy, dynamically displayed as the user creates their new password:

 In the Specops Password Policy Client Message configuration, you have many options.
 These allow businesses to choose the password complexity message they want to display or even link to an internal site to provide further details and requirements.
 You can: